mhmdawnallah/Learning-Vuejs/README.md

 - **Event Driven Architecture**: It's all about Events
 - **Don't Repeat Yourself (DRY)**: That appers in a great way in Vue js components.
 - **Unidrectional data flow && Immutability**: That apperas in props/data properties passed to comoponents which one way of communication
+- **Pointers**: Pointers are used heavily in Vue js which is the normal case like any other programming language.

 ## Client Side Processing vs Server Side Processing
 - **Client Side Processing**